The next evolution

 The forest and the trees

 Luca’s story shows how an entire ecosystem can sprout from a single cell.
-In the same way, a tumour might start with one change, but it's unlikely to become a ball of identical copies – it's more like a forest, full of different species.
+In the same way, tumours might start with one change, but they're unlikely to be balls of identical copies – they're more commonly like forests, full of different species.

 Lung cancers are some of the world’s most complex forests.
 No two are alike, and each can grow to include billions of different cells.
-As powerful and refined as today's cancer treatments are, that level of complexity means many tumours will still be able to adapt and survive.
+Treatments are likely to kill most of them, but some may have picked up mutations that help them hold out and grow back.

 In 2014, TRACERx, the world’s largest lung cancer study, set out to map how this happens and identify the best ways to stop it.

-TRACERx, which was led by Cancer Research UK's outgoing chief clinician, Professor Charles Swanton, stands for Tracking Cancer Evolution through Treatment (Rx).
-To live up to the name, Swanton and his colleagues collected samples from hundreds of lung cancer patients and recorded the patterns of DNA changes in different parts of their tumours at different points in time.
+TRACERx, which was led by Cancer Research UK's former chief clinician, Professor Charles Swanton, stands for Tracking Cancer Evolution through Treatment (Rx).
+To make it work, Swanton and his colleagues needed to collect samples from hundreds of lung cancer patients and record the patterns of DNA changes in different parts of their tumours at different points in time.

-By the time they were done, the team had analysed as many 'letters' of genetic data as would fit in 50 million copies of the complete works of Shakespeare.
-All of it helped them grow their own forest of evolutionary trees, revealing the ways a cancer’s past could determine its future.
+By the time they'd done that, the team had analysed as many 'letters' of genetic data as would fit in 50 million copies of the complete works of Shakespeare.
+They used that data to grow a new forest of evolutionary trees, revealing the ways a cancer’s past could determine its future.

 This animation from the TRACERx study shows how different lung tumours have evolved.
 The shifting backgrounds reveal the hidden layers of complexity that make each person’s cancer unique, from demographics to diverse DNA differences.